manu-febie/comp6343-web-app-development-and-security-project/README.md

 # COMP 6343 Web Application Development and Security

+This branch contains the final version created within the time limit for our Web Application Development and Security final project.

 #### Final Project
 This project is build using Flask, Docker and VueJS.
 Data is stored in a PostgreSQL database.
 All the python dependencies can be installed using `pip`.
 Just run `pip install -r requirements.txt` *(using a virtualenvironment is recommended)*.